WallStreetMojo

 Example #3

 Plumber Inc. is a manufacturing concern listed on the stock exchanges.
 The Chief Financial Officer (CFO) of Prumber Inc. wanted to calculate the riskiness of a stock.
 For this purpose, he wants to calculate the levered beta.
-He gives you the following information, which he has obtained from the financial statements of the company and a popular financial database that gives relevant financial information related to the company.
+He gives you the following information, which he has obtained from the company's financial statements and a popular financial database that gives relevant financial information related to the company.
 Let us calculate the levered beta from the information given below.

 • Unlevered Beta: 0.85